 The cannabis concentrate community is growing day by day, with more people everywhere discovering their love for this potent form of cannabis – so much that many people are wondering how to make rosin, a new solventless concentrate that’s quickly gaining buzz.

 Though most concentrates aren’t easily made as their processes require extensive equipment, this isn’t the case for rosin.
 Not to be confused with resin or live resin, rosin is a unique form of solventless cannabis concentrate that people are crafting for personal enjoyment every day.

 With the need for few tools and zero use of dangerous chemicals or alcohols, rosin is an ideal concentrate choice for all types of cannabis consumers.

 If you haven’t heard of rosin, that’s probably because it’s one of the newest forms of cannabis concentrate available on the market.
 While its creation is said to have happened sometime in January of 2015, this novel concentrate is only just beginning to get the recognition it deserves.

 As a solventless concentrate, rosin does not require a solvent, or a substance like CO2, butane or ethyl-alcohol to be used.
-The solvents removes the undesirable plant’s components and compounds and leaves remaining oil to be further purged and purified to ensure that no solvents remain before becoming consumable.
+The solvents remove the undesirable plant’s components and compounds and leave the remaining oil to be further purged and purified to ensure that no solvents remain before becoming consumable.
 With rosin, however, all you need is heat and pressure.